CumulusNetworks/config-backup-upgrade-helper/README.md

   users should be added to the 3.0 installation after upgrade.

 - The /etc/apt/sources.list and /sources.list.d/ files are not compatible with 3.0 and will
-  be excluded from the config archive.
+  be excluded from the config archive when using the ansible playbook.
 Manually edit these files and add any custom repos to the sources.list files after upgrading to 3.0

 - cl-mgmtvrf and Management namespaces in 2.5 are deprecated.
 If you were using either of those tools, you will need to configure your 3.0 router for the new Management-VRF feature